So, you want to teach nature and sustainability to English language learners?

 Just as you would assume, content-based language learning requires above all: CONTENT.

-Even if you’re an experienced teacher, this part can be the most time-consuming of all, which is why I provide as many pre-designed lessons for you as I can.
+Even if you’re an experienced teacher, this part can be the most time-consuming of all, which is why I provide you with as many pre-designed lessons as I can.

-You may already know something about lesson planning, which gives you a nice advantage, but, if not, just know that lesson planning is a learned skill, like any other skill, and you will be able to create your own English in Nature lessons soon enough, if you want to.
+You may already know something about lesson planning, which is a great advantage, but, if not, just know that lesson planning is a learned skill, like any other skill, and you will be able to create your own English in Nature lessons soon enough, if you want to.
 Remember: Everything is learnable.

 All English in Nature lessons combine your set of skills together with all the potential learning that Mother Nature herself has to offer, ultimately, to give your learner the most memorable, content-enriched educational experience they can imagine.

-The English in Nature Library of Resources includes enough lesson plans to get started, plus checklists, games, experiments, activities, tutorials and more.
-These resources will be growing and expanding continually and is available now, for free, but ONLY to my email subscribers who join during these beginning phases!
+The English in Nature Library of Resources includes enough lesson plans to get started, plus checklists, games, stories, experiments, activities, tutorials and more.
+These resources will be growing and expanding continually and is available now, for free, but ONLY to my email subscribers who join during this early phase!

-The optional skills courses (I’ll mention this again in point number 4) will show you exactly how to apply the English in Nature learning concept, how it works and, just as importantly, how it feels to be on the receiving end.
+Want to know exactly how to apply the English in Nature learning concept?
+The optional skills courses mentioned in number 4 will show you how it works and, just as importantly, how it feels to be on the receiving end.

 Not a subscriber yet?